 CMP PROTOTYPES AND PILOT MODELS

-I believe that PROTOTYPE refers to the first specimen made.
-Then the military would make PILOT models for testing.
-If these were successful, the military would fine tune the design, and then go into PRODUCTION.
+I believe that (1) PROTOTYPE refers to the first specimen made.
+Then the military would then make (2) PILOT models for testing.
+If these were successful, the military would fine tune the design, and then go into (3) PRODUCTION.
 Some people, including myself, have used the term prototype loosely.
-If anyone can help to clarify the differences between prototype and production, I would appreciate it.

 Pilot Ford 15 Cwt trucks at Dundurn, Saskatchewan in WWII.
 DND (CMP) pattern production 15 Cwt trucks on the far right.
 Note the different headlights and hoods (bonnets to our British friends).
 Left to right: six (6) Ford pilot models and 2 Ford Cab 11 15 Cwt on far right.
 The third vehicle from the right, a pilot, appears to have the markings: